-If you don't have access to a vehicle for the weekend, please just get yourself to the host shop in the morning, and we'll then set you up to carpool with other participants from then on.
+If you don't have access to a vehicle for the weekend, please just get yourself to the host shop in the morning, and we'll set you up to carpool with other participants from then on.

 - Will the camp still go ahead if it’s raining?

 - Yes, it will.
 Barring a natural disaster, we will be out there, ready to have a fantastic time.
-Take it from past participants, once the skill sessions begin, you practically forget it’s even raining.
+Take it from past participants, once the skill sessions start, you practically forget it’s even raining.
 That said, be sure to bring appropriate clothing so that you’re as dry, warm, and comfortable as possible.